viamrobotics/docs/docs/getting-started/high-level-overview.md

 Remotes are typically implemented with SDKs.

 Examples:
-- A robot arm manufacturer has a network-attached arm that implements the Viam API, so you you can add it directly to a part as a remote.
+- A robot arm manufacturer has a network-attached arm that implements the Viam API, so you can add it directly to a part as a remote.
 - A POE camera implements the camera gRPC interface, so it can be added directly as a remote.

 ### Process